 Adderall activates the brain’s “reward” system by increasing the chemicals dopamine and norepinephrine.
-That can make a person euphoric, a feeling of pleasure and happiness.
+That can make a person euphoric, with a feeling of pleasure and happiness.
 If someone misuses Adderall, taking it for a long time may lead to tolerance or dependency.
 That means they will need to use more and more of the drug to get the same “high” effect.
 Or if the person stops or cuts back abruptly, they may get withdrawal symptoms such as trouble sleeping, extreme tiredness, or depression.

 One of the most indicative signs of Adderall addiction is hyperactivity.
 If your loved one develops manic behaviors and has a continued need to keep busy, Adderall may be the culprit.
 Adderall use runs a user in a million different ways and often causes a person to forget about common activities such as sleeping and eating.
 Adderall addiction can leave the user to be hostile or aggravated as a result.